 Every year, tens of thousands of California schoolchildren, mostly 4th graders, visit Marshall Gold Discovery State Historic Park as part of their studies in California history.
 They see the site of the 1848 gold discovery that started the 1849 California Gold Rush and learn how it transformed our state and the nation.

-Other highlights of their visits include seeing the working replica of Sutter’s Mill, learning to pan for gold, and meeting docents dressed in period clothes and working as blacksmiths or doing other crafts of the time.
-They pick out souvenirs from the Park Museum or Beakeart’s Gun Shop, and the lucky ones get to enjoy ice cream at the Argonaut.
+Other highlights of their visits include seeing a reproduction of Sutter’s Mill, learning to pan for gold, and meeting docents dressed in period clothes working as blacksmiths or doing other crafts of the time.
+The kids can pick out souvenirs from the Marshall Gold Mercantile, or maybe enjoy ice cream at the Argonaut.

-If you’re not a California fourth grader, you can still come to see the place at which California’s history was forever changed, and get your own ice cream too.
-Wander along the river, watch the Canada geese fly by on their migration, and painlessly pick up a bit of history.
+If you’re not a California fourth grader, you can still visit the place where California’s history was forever changed and get your own ice cream, too.
+Wander along the river, watch the Canada geese fly by on their migration, and pick up a bit of history.
 We look forward to your visit!

 Guide for Visitors

 For more information call Park Headquarters at (530) 622-3470, contact the Gold Discovery Park Association at (530) 622-6198, P.O.
 Box 461, Coloma, California, 95613, or visit the official Marshall Gold Discovery State Historic Park web site.